-- 1 Why we love Zara
+- 1 Why We Love Zara

-- 2 10 Stores like Zara
+- 2 10 Other Stores like Zara

-Why we love Zara
+Why We Love Zara

-10 Stores like Zara
+10 Other Stores like Zara

 1. Pixie Market

 Based in London, the founders wanted to ensure that the fun was kept in the shopping experience.
 Their pieces are modern but timeless.
-This, paired with great quality to shock and a price tag to pleasantly surprise, means that you are sure to be pleased with every purchase you make.
+This, paired with great quality and a price tag to pleasantly surprise, means that you are sure to be pleased with every purchase you make.

 4. Oak and Fort

-Never Fully Dressed is a brand that goes further than fashion as each piece acts as a canvas, being somewhat influenced by the founder’s personal life and experiences.
+Never Fully Dressed is a brand that goes further than fashion as each piece acts as a canvas, influenced by the founder’s personal life and experiences.
 Never Fully Dressed is interested in working with charities and organisations to maintain beneficial relationships that go further than just selling people clothes.

-Being a clothing brand that aims to be able to dress you day-to-day, it does not disappoint.
+Being a clothing brand that aims to be able to dress you day-to-day, Mango does not disappoint.
 Wonderfully wearable pieces that suit the modern urban woman, they carry original designs that offer great quality at a reasonable price that transition seamlessly across the globe.

-After growing from a family department store in Vancouver to a standalone boutique in 1984, they have maintained an emphasis on offering wonderful clothes in aspirational spaces through exceptional service.
+After growing from a family department store in Vancouver to a standalone boutique in 1984, Aritzia have maintained an emphasis on offering wonderful clothes in aspirational spaces through exceptional service.
 Acting as an independent label, each piece from their collection is carefully designed to look and feel great while being smoothly integrated with brands that are keen to offer the same.

-- Pixie Market: Feminine, yet edgy.
+- Pixie Market: feminine, yet edgy.

-- Oasis: Not afraid of a bit of colour or pattern.
+- Oasis: not afraid of a bit of colour or pattern.

-- Finery London: Making the sophisticated accessible.
+- Finery London: making the sophisticated accessible.

-- Oak and Fort: Minimal but effective.
+- Oak and Fort: minimal but effective.

-- LOÉIL: Sure to get peoples’ heads turning (for the right reasons).
+- LOÉIL: sure to get peoples’ heads turning (for the right reasons).

-- A Common Space: Making personal style fun and easy.
+- A Common Space: making personal style fun and easy.

-- Olive Clothing: The hybrid of heritage and street style.
+- Olive Clothing: the hybrid of heritage and street style.

-- Never Fully Dressed: For looking simultaneously sexy and empowered.
+- Never Fully Dressed: for looking simultaneously sexy and empowered.

-- Mango: Dressing the urban women daily.
+- Mango: dressing the urban women daily.

-- Aritzia: Keeping style individual.
+- Aritzia: keeping style individual.

-Read more great articles on women’s fashion at Alexie.co
+Read more great articles on women’s fashion at alexie.co.